 Feed them: Sometimes an interviewee cannot settle in and deliver, or sometimes they expound too much on one question.
 If this happens, try feeding them a line.
 Talk about the best way to say something, and say it to them.
 Ask them to say it back to you, praise them, and then ask them to say it again.
 You can also feed them the beginning of a sentence that answers the question (editors will love you for this too).

 Say it three ways: Professional talent will often deliver certain lines in three ways.
 Recording three different inflections, speeds, and/or tones, gives me options during the editing process.
 I can choose the type of delivery that will fit the story the best.
 This technique works well with both professionals and nonprofessionals.
 Don’t be afraid to direct the interviewee.
 Encourage them to emote.

 Super-nervous quick fix: If someone is really nervous, but they’re fine talking with you off-camera try the quick fix.
-Typically, I call “roll camera” to begin recording and “cut” when I want to stop recording.
-To employ the quick fix, I’ll pre-arrange with the camera operator to ignore my request to stop recording when I say “cut”.
-Once the interviewee thinks the camera is off, they just start talking with me.
+Typically, we call “roll camera” to begin recording and “cut” when we want to stop recording.
+To employ the quick fix, we will pre-arrange with the camera operator to ignore my request to stop recording when we say “cut”.
+Once the interviewee thinks the camera is off, they just start talking.
 They deliver candid answers without nerves getting in the way.

 Praise & Thank: Once the interview is over, genuinely tell the interviewee what you liked about their delivery.
 After saying something nice about their interview, thank them for their time and their help in making the video.

 If you liked what you read, please subscribe.
 Thank you for reading.